Our organisation

 • Reducing loneliness among older people

-No UK charitable funds are used for overseas commercial activity.
+No UK charitable funds are used for overseas activity.

 Funding